Lojasiewicz-Simon gradient inequalities for coupled Yang-Mills energy functions: ojasiewicz--Simon gradient inequalities for coupled Yang--Mills energy functions

 where $\Phi^* := \langle \cdot, \Phi \rangle_H$, the dual of $\Phi$ with respect to the metric $H$.

-By definition, a \emph{Yang-Mills-Higgs pair} $(A, \Phi)$ is a critical point of the Yang-Mills-Higgs functional $\sE_{H,\omega,\tau}$, so $\sM_{H,\omega,\tau}(A, \Phi) = 0$, or equivalently $(A, \Phi)$ satisfies the second-order \emph{Yang-Mills-Higgs equations} (the Euler-Lagrange equations defined by the functional \eqref{eq:Yang–Mills–Higgs_energy_functional}).
+By definition, a \emph{Yang--Mills--Higgs pair} $(A, \Phi)$ is a critical point of the Yang--Mills--Higgs function $\sE_{H,\omega,\tau}$, so $\sM_{H,\omega,\tau}(A, \Phi) = 0$, or equivalently $(A, \Phi)$ satisfies the second-order \emph{Yang--Mills--Higgs equations} (the Euler-Lagrange equations defined by the function \eqref{eq:Yang–Mills–Higgs_energy_function}).
 A calculation reveals that a pair is an \emph{absolute minimum} of $\sE_{H,\omega,\tau}$ if and only if it obeys the first-order \emph{vortex equations},

 where $\Lambda F_A$ denotes contraction of $F_A$ with $\omega$.
 Let $\fu(E)\subset \End_\CC(E)$ denote the subbundle of skew-Hermitian endomorphisms of $E$.